 Deciding and Committing Is The Key To Meal Planning

 Committing to having certain things for dinner each night ahead of time, that’s your game plan for reducing dinnertime stress and chaos.
 It will save you time because you aren’t running to the supermarket or grocery store every day and it will save you the stress of the 4pm dinner dilemma trying and to conjure up what to make for dinner that night.

 Now you know the first part of the plan – WHAT your eating for dinner this week.
-The next part of the plan is to GET ORGANISED so that you have everything at your fingertips when you’re in the kitchen ready to make meal magic.
+The next part of the plan is to work out what ingredients you already have and what you need to buy so that you have everything at your fingertips when you’re in the kitchen ready to make dinner during the busy weeknights.

 My final tip is to write your meal plan up on a piece of paper with days of the week and what you'll be eating and stick it to your fridge.
 Now you just have to make it happen., and leave me a comment below.